open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 # Development setup

-First, clone the repository.
+Install Julia if not already done so.

+It may be worthwhile to use the [juliaup](https://github.com/JuliaLang/juliaup) tool to ease managing Julia versions.

-Then navigate to the project folder and start Julia.
+Once installed, clone the ADRIA.jl repository, navigate to the project folder, and start Julia.

 ```bash
 # Start julia specifying the current directory as the project